 Here on SNJ, today's guest post is from Tess Philbert, a woman passionate about helping parents, carers and young people themselves fully participate in making decisions about their SEN & disability provision.
-Tess, who also works for IASS, recently got in touch and kindly offered to write about her work making participation person-centred.
+Tess, who works as a parent supporter, recently got in touch and kindly offered to write about her work making participation person-centred.

 Take it away, Tess...